 - A web app manifest that includes:

 - Served over HTTPS (required for service workers)

 - Has registered a service worker with a fetch event handler

 When these criteria are met, Chrome will fire a beforeinstallprompt event that you can use to prompt the user to install your Progressive Web App.

 Other browsers have different criteria for installation, or to trigger the beforeinstallprompt event.
 Check their respective sites for full details: Edge, Firefox, Opera, Samsung Internet, and UC Browser.

 Note: If the web app manifest includes related_applications and has “prefer_related_applications”: true, the native app install prompt will be shown instead.

-Access the sample PWA provided by google from any of the link from an android or desktop (hosted using chrome server):
+Access the sample PWA provided by google from any of the links from an android or desktop (hosted using a chrome server):

 Check out the ‘Add to Home Screen’ facility (Works only in Chrome/ Opera / Samsung Browser etc) from options, to get the PWA app installed on your mobile.
 (Add to Home Screen prompt only works with HTTPS connection).